philipturner/differentiation/README.md

 ## How to Use

 Only depend on this package when compiling with a release toolchain.
 If you are using a development toolchain, ensure you DO NOT depend on this package.
 Doing so may cause undefined behavior.
+If your project regularly uses both release and development toolchains, you may need a complex build script to set up this conditional dependency, as Swift has no built-in macros for detecting presence of development toolchains.

 ```swift
 import Differentiation